-In North America there are over 22 species of paper wasps.
-Paper wasps belong to the genus Polistes, There are over 200 species of these wasps worldwide.
+In North America, there are over 22 species of paper wasps.
+Paper wasps belong to the genus Polistes There are over 200 species of these wasps worldwide.
 They can measure up to 3.4 cm in length.
-Their bodies are usually a dark brown in color, with black wings and yellow markings.
+Their bodies are usually dark brown in color, with black wings and yellow markings.

 These insects are called paper wasps due to the construction material used in building their nests.
 Paper wasp nests are made from plant material mixed with saliva and it is quite similar to paper.